tsawler/go-metal/README.md

 Developing a high-performance machine learning library from scratch is a significant undertaking.
 By breaking it down into logical, manageable phases, we can ensure a solid foundation, incremental progress, and robust error handling.
 The core idea is to combine Go's concurrency and tooling with Apple's highly optimized GPU acceleration frameworks.

+### Import Path
+The library uses the import path `github.com/tsawler/go-metal` throughout the codebase.
+Ensure your go.mod file is configured accordingly when using this library.

 ## Phase 0: Project Setup and Prerequisites

 Before writing any code, ensure your development environment is correctly configured and you have a fundamental understanding of the technologies involved.